 This Malaysian Chicken Curry never fails to please me and guests!
 Best part?
 You can make curry and pickles AHEAD of time so you can enjoy your friends’ company.

-Mom always served Malaysian Chicken Curry with a cucumber, tomato, onion pickle to “cool” down the spicy curry, yin and yang.
-I’ll show how to make this yummy pickle in another post.
+Mom always served curries and spicy foods with a cucumber pickle to “cool” down the spicy curry, yin and yang.
 She also served it street food style on a banana leaf and we ate with our hands.
 I love serving it this way for special occasions so I can take friends on a “trip to Malaysia”.

 Curry is basically many spices ground into powder.
 There are many different ways to make curry.
 I always choose the EASY, SIMPLE way, that’s what we, Wok Stars do.